vamsi2106/Quadb/README.md

 ### 3. Set Up PostgreSQL Database

-Ensure your local PostgreSQL server is running.

-Open the `database.js` file in the `backend` directory and update the PostgreSQL configuration:
+Ensure your local PostgreSQL server is running. create a "demodb" database in local PostgresSQL and Open the `database.js` file in the `backend` directory and update the PostgreSQL configuration:

 ```javascript